darkprior/QPO-detection/README.md

 Since it is not clear, whether (or if) there are any QPO, we need to further process the light curve.
 Our approach includes the creation of periodograms and subsequently a power density spectrum.
 After undergoing the latter, we get a more clear image of our QPOs.The QPOs we want to detect is depicted on the power density spectra here:
 ![QPO-w/confidence](./QPOwconfidence.jpg)

+This power density spectrum was fitted with a 5-component Lorentz model, commonly used to describe QPOs in astronomy.
+The fitted parameters were then used to create simulated light curves (according to Timmer & Koenig).
+We simulated two categories: with the QPO and without the QPO present.
+The data were saved in numerical form as well as power density spectra images as shown earlier.
+These were then used to feed the CNN model.
+The model was tested on 10000 simulated power density spectra.
+The best-in-case model yielded a 87% testing accuracy.

+We tried a slightly different approach, namely, we used simulated light curves instead of power density spectra to train our model.
+To our surprise, this model achieved better performance, 98% testing accuracy, proving the effectiveness of our CNN and surpassing the Timmer & Koenig method of QPO confidence estimation.

+The link to the model trained on simulated light curves can be found later in this repository.

 ## Getting Started

 ### Prerequisites